pomme-clic/s-money-documentation/docs/docs/accounts/P2P.md

 import Endpoint from "@theme/Endpoint" import Cta from '@theme/Cta'

-# P2P and Client Debt
+# P2P and client debt

 ## What is a P2P transfer ?